Bug report #18337

 Patrick can you check if you have the project and data in a linked path and test what happend if putting it in a clean path?

-#6 Updated by Patrick Dunford almost 3 years ago
+#6 Updated by Patrick Dunford over 3 years ago

 It appears to me the relative function in Qgis 3 and 2.18 only works for relativity within the same root folder e.g. it will relative for everything being off the /mnt directory.
 When I use VMs accessing stuff over a network share, all the shares are mounted off /mnt so it seems to be able to produce relative paths for everything.
 The specific issues shown for this bug are coming from a physical PC where the resources are in different paths (e.g. some of the resources are off /mnt and some are off /home)